 It was King Shamba Bolongongo who is said to have introduced the technique of weaving to Kuba country in the 17th century.
 He had previously introduced the Kuba to the art of forging.
 It was the men who softened the fibers of young palm trees and bark to draw long threads, which was a delicate and laborious exercise that took several months.
 Embroidery was then the prerogative of women, originally pregnant women.
 It was the Bushoong women, a Kuba sub-tribe from which the king was chosen nyim , who adorned the fabrics of cowries, embroidered patterns, or beads.

-This piece of fabric formed of various panels sewn together constitutes the skirt of male ceremony mapel, or female, ntshak, whose decorative motifs were adapted to the social rank of the owner.
+This piece of fabric was formed of various panels sewn together to constitute the skirt of male ceremony, or female, whose decorative patterns were adapted to the social rank of the owner.